shimmer0909/ROS2-Autonomous-TurtleBot/docs/03_turtleBot3_house_world.md

 You should now see your TurtleBot3 exploring and mapping the house.

 ## 🤖 Step 5: Launch Nav2 for Autonomous Navigation
-Once the map is built, you can launch the Navigation2 (Nav2) stack:
+you can launch the Navigation2 (Nav2) stack:
 ```bash
 ros2 launch nav2_bringup navigation_launch.py use_sim_time:=True
 ```